ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 ```

 ### Value range is controlled vocabulary
 The schema:DefinedTermSet  class can be used to specify a controlled vocabulary that populates a text variable value.
-This requires using the schema:rangeIncludes property outside of its expected domain, which is scheme:Property.
+This requires using the schema:rangeIncludes property outside of its expected domain, which is schema:Property.
 The schema:DefinedTerm elements in the schema:DefinedTermSet must at least provide a schema:termCode that corresponds to the strings that will appear in the data.
 Other labels for the vocabulary value can be provided by schema:name and schema:alternateName, as well as a definition in schema:description, and a URI using schema:identifier, all properties on schema:DefinedTerm.
 The @id on the schema:DefinedTermSet should provide a URI for the controlled vocabulary if one exists.

 Example encoding for a variableMeasured that is populated with a controlled vocabulary, using schema:rangeIncludes/DefinedTermSet: